 The final day of filming for our Version 1 Manual Handling Training DVD.
 Kimal’s brand new Worcester warehouse facility was the perfect venue as it had a huge range of different sized boxes, and the standard cages, trolleys, pallet trucks, pallet stacks etc. Filming started in an area that luckily was very quiet, aiding a smooth process of filming i.e. employees not getting in shot and disrupting the clip taken.
 Gareth filmed hazardous lifting practices as well as BackSafe lifting, carrying and lowering with a variety of different shaped and weighted boxes.

 This part of our ‘Setting UK Standards’ DVD extensively covers lifting and lowering practice, more so than the other sections of our DVD.
-The other sections of our DVD, are important to watch should you buy the DVD (download the Order Form on this link) as they cover lifting and lowering practice with a broader range of loads, featuring different grips.
+The other sections of our DVD, are important to watch should you want to buy the DVD as they cover lifting and lowering practice with a broader range of loads, featuring different grips.

 Filming then moved onto manual handling and shelving.
 It was nice for Gareth to see boxes from clients of his business.
 In the last photo on the gallery below left, Gareth takes a VernaCare box from the shelf, a company we have had an 8 year business relationship with (as of 2020), supplying them with Onsite Manual Handling Instructor Courses.